-One of the best things about the North Texas climate is that it is hospitable to al fresco dining year-round.
-Dine out at these Fort Worth patios to enjoy the weather, good food, drinks and the best in Texas hospitality.
+One of the best things about the Fort Worth climate is that it's possible to dine al fresco almost year-round.
+Find a table at one of these Fort Worth patios to enjoy the weather, good food, drinks and the best in Texas hospitality.

 Little Red Wasp

 This buzzy downtown establishment is the friendly little sister to upscale Grace Restaurant across the street.
-Both have quaint patios where one can sip on a cocktail and enjoy a tasty app while watching the hum of downtown life go by.
+Both have quaint patios where you can sip on a cocktail and enjoy a tasty app while watching the hum of downtown action.